kvas7andy/kdd_project_2018/README.md

 │       └── train

-├── libs                  src files for ImageNet dataset download
+├── libs                  Src files for ImageNet dataset download

-├── src                   all source files for the project, except ImageNet downloaders
+├── src                   All source files for the project, except ImageNet downloaders

 #### Prerequirements:
 * python3.6